 There are several great ways that you can be involved in loving people in our own community.
 Please complete the form below to get more information on CFC ministries or click on the links for other organizations.

 1. Pray about becoming a foster family

 Foster care provides a safe, nurturing, stable and temporary environment for children who can no longer remain in their own homes due to the risk of abuse or neglect.
 This care may be provided by unlicensed or licensed relatives, as well as licensed non-relative foster parents.
 When possible, children are placed in close proximity to their families, particularly when reunification is the case plan goal.
 Foster care placement may occur until reunification with the child’s family takes place or another permanent placement is established.
 There are many organizations that offer training, placement, and support for foster families.
-We have experience with the Indiana Department of Child Services and The Villages.
 See more about being a foster family HERE.

 3. Pray about adopting an older child

 Nationwide, nearly one-quarter of kids in foster care are legally free for adoption.
 Through the "I Belong" Project, video storytelling gives kids a face and a voice to help connect many of them with loving, forever families.
 You can meet, listen to, and see some of the amazing kids here in Indiana who are in need of adoptive homes and find out next steps.
 See their stories HERE.